gqthrowaway/gq_guide/gqguideWIP.md

 Towards the end of the guide I will list brands, however it is up to the reader to do the shopping as a lot of recommendations do go on sale and if you need help using Google and online shopping, you are useless to begin with.

-### Go get a 14.5 URGI upper and a Crye SPC, end of guide.
+### Go get a 14.5 URGI upper, Glock 47 MOS, and a Crye SPC, end of guide.

 Kidding, but you are free to take that advice, it's closer to optimal than people think.
 Continued later on in the guide.